Every skilled poker player has the c-bet (short for “continuation bet”) in their arsenal.

 Working delayed c-bets into your game will have a number of benefits, including:

-Checking back with some decent hands keeps your checking range adequately protected.
-By doing this, you prevent your opponents from exploiting you with an aggressive probing strategy.
+Checking back with some decent hands keeps your checking range strong and adequately protected.
+In other words, by checking with some good hands, you prevent your opponents from exploiting you with an aggressive probing strategy.

-As mentioned above, many players c-bet at almost every opportunity just because they have the betting initiative, which is exploitable.
+As mentioned above, many players c-bet at almost every opportunity just because they have the betting initiative, which is exploitable on certain board textures.
 Delay c-betting with a portion of your range will prevent your flop c-betting range from becoming saturated with too many bluffs and/or marginal hands.

 When your opponent calls a c-bet on the flop, their range narrows, meaning you will be up against an overall stronger range on the turn.
 On the other hand, when you pass up on a flop c-bet and the action checks through, ranges are wider and therefore weaker on the turn.